How Much Does a New Concrete Driveway Cost?

-A concrete driveway can be very expensive, and there is a wide range of factors involved in installation or replacement cost.
-The benefit of concrete over asphalt however, is a much longer lasting driveway that is easier to clean, and proves a greater curb appeal for your home in the longrun.
+A concrete driveway can be very expensive, and there is a wide range of factors involved in installation or driveway replacement cost.
+The benefit of concrete over asphalt however, is a much longer lasting driveway that is easier to clean and proves a greater curb appeal for your home in the longrun.

 For a new concrete driveway, the topsoil is removed and up to 12 inches of base of stone, gravel and/or sand is installed.
 The base is compacted.
 Frames or forms are installed, and the concrete is poured over the base and finished.

 For a replacement concrete driveway, old concrete or asphalt is removed, the base is graded and improved.
 Frames or concrete forms are installed, and the concrete is poured and finished.

 In either case, the driveway can be enhanced in a number of ways discussed below.

 This cost estimate, or Costimate, explores concrete driveway prices for the basics and for the many factors that affect cost.
 Costs from other informative sources and homeowner-submitted prices can be compared below.